dhe30/chess/README.md

     Daniel: worked on development stages, descriptions, and basic outline of our prototype

     Samuel: wrote down ideas for how to implement threatening, checkmates, and captured pieces

+May 22, 2022

+    Samuel: created the basic setup as well as all the chess pieces. added calcPotential to all the pieces.
+Had the board and pieces drawn in processing.